VictorLuqueMartin/binSearch/README.md

  - Open the console and write buscarBin.py
  - View the help typing: python binSearch -h

- - [x] The tool is fully scalable, if new clients are added, just create a new file inside Bincodes directory called bincode[bank].txt and write the bins on different rows.
+ - [x] The tool is fully scalable, if new banks are added, just create a new file inside Bincodes directory called bincode[bank].txt and write the bins on different rows.
 It should be similar to the rest of the files inside this directory.